emmapeterman/peterman-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I'm Emma Peterman, an NSF Graduate Research Fellow in [the Galloway Lab](https://gallowaylab.mit.edu/) at the Massachusetts Institute of Technology.
+My current research is focused on designing genetic circuits to enable quorum sensing and phenotype switching within mammalian cell populations in response to external stimuli.
+Prior to MIT, I completed my B.S. in Chemical and Biomolecular Engineering at the University of Delaware, where I researched pulmonary delivery of polymer nanoparticles with [the Fromen Research Group](https://sites.udel.edu/cfromen/).

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.